 There are several advantages for business owners when setting up a holding company.
 However, the process can be complicated and requires strict adherence to federal guidelines.
 In this blog, we have barely scratched the surface of setting up a holding company and the holding company tax strategies that can be used.

-We at Fusion CPA have been working with holding companies throughout the United States.
-You can learn more about our services by clicking the button below to schedule a complimentary discovery call today!
+At Fusion CPA, we work with holding companies throughout the United States.
+We can help you examine your current and future business plans when determining whether a holding company is right for you.
+Learn more about our tax services by clicking the button below to schedule a complimentary discovery call today.